kacpertopolnicki/lect/README.md

 2) Activate this environment,
 3) Install requirements using `pip`,
 4) Run `lect -h` for help information,
-5) Deactivate environent after you are done working with lect.
+5) Deactivate environment after you are done working with lect.

 On linux this process typically looks like the following: